Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 ### Constructors

-Learner should know that the constructor name must be same as its class name
+Learner should know that the constructor name must be same as its class name.

 ```
 class Rectangle{